I call it, “the club no one wants to join.”

 I have been thinking about these ideas, the way-stations we carry without realizing that we are.
-Like that the funeral will tidily bring healing and recovery, be the clarion call to us moving on.
+Like that the funeral will tidily bring healing and recovery, “closure”, act as the clarion call to us moving on.

 In part I have been thinking about this because a recently widowed friend told me about another such wall.

 I happened to be at a shopping plaza in Nashville when she reached me on the cell.
 So, I walked back in forth in front of a an AutoZone and a post office, phone pressed to my ear as she wept, because, of course regular old normal life does not stop for the outrage of a spouse’s death and the grieving of that death, and god, did I understand that.

 “It’s a year and three months!” she cried, her voice rising.
 “I thought, okay, you will get through a year, you will go through all the anniversaries, all the markers, all the occasions, and then it will be easier.
 But Crescent, it’s not easier!
 It’s harder!”